dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 (In fact it can even be a simpler one-liner, see the [no boilerplate section](#noboilerplate))

-When OpenHAB presents a java script to the Java223 automation bundle, it searches for methods with name like `main`, or `eval`, or `run`, or `exec`, or any methods annotated with `@RunScript` and then runs them (from here we will refer to those as the "runnable methods").
+When openHAB presents a java script to the Java223 automation bundle, it searches for methods with name like `main`, or `eval`, or `run`, or `exec`, or any methods annotated with `@RunScript` and then runs them (from here we will refer to those as the "runnable methods").
 Returning a value is supported but optional.
 That's all you need for a very simple script !

 A note about the context : each script has its own context, its own ClassLoader.
 It means that scripts are perfectly separated, and cannot interact with, or even see, each other.
 But do not worry, because there are dedicated features for this ([shared cache](#sharedcache) for sharing values, [library](#library) for sharing code).

 ## Variable injection

-Of course, a script needs to communicate with OpenHAB to be useful.
-We will call 'OpenHAB inputs' those objects, values, references, that OpenHAB gives to the automation bundles, in order for it to expose them to your script.
+Of course, a script needs to communicate with openHAB to be useful.
+We will call 'openHAB inputs' those objects, values, references, that openHAB gives to the automation bundles, in order for it to expose them to your script.
 For example, a reference to the items registry will allow a script to interact with items by checking their state or giving them command.

 With this Java223 bundle, it is done by the way of automatic injection.
 It means that you don't need to do anything special.
 You just have to declare variable in your script and the bundle will take care of injecting the corresponding 'openHAB input' value in it.
 There are three input injection possibilities: